thephpleague/csv/source/reading.md

 });
 ~~~

-## CSV query options
+## Querying CSV data

-You can further manipulate the CSV extract methods behavior using the query options.
+You can restrict CSV extract methods output by setting query options.
 To set those options you will need to use the methods described below.
 But keep in mind that:

-* The query methods are all chainable *except when they have to return a boolean*;
+* The query options methods are all chainable *except when they have to return a boolean*;
-* The query methods can be call in any sort of order before any extract method;
+* The query options methods can be call in any sort of order before any extract method;
-* After an extract method call, all query options are cleared.
+* After an extract method call, all query options are cleared;
+* The optional extract method callable function is called after all query options have been applied;

 ## Filtering methods

-The filtering methods enable adding and/or removing multiple filters to your CSV.
-The filters follow the First In First Out rule.
+The filtering options **are the first settings applied to the CSV before anything else**.
+The filters follow the *First In First Out* rule.

 ### addFilter($callable)

-`addFilter` method adds a callable function to filter the CSV data.
-This function can take up to three parameters:
+The `addFilter` method adds a callable filter function each time it is called.
+The function can take up to three parameters:

 * the current csv row data;
 * the current csv key;
 * the current csv iterator object;

 <p class="message-warning">The <code>setFilter</code> method has been deprecated and will be remove in the next major version release.
-For backward compatibility, the method is now a alias of the <code>addFilter</code> method.</p>
+For backward compatibility, the method is now an alias of the <code>addFilter</code> method.</p>

 ### removeFilter($callable)

-`removeFilter` method removes an already registered filter.
-If the same filter is registered multiple times, you will have to call `removeFilter` as often as the filter was registered. **The first registered filter will be the first to be removed.**
+`removeFilter` method removes an already registered filter function.
+If the function was registered multiple times, you will have to call `removeFilter` as often as the filter was registered. **The first registered copy will be the first to be removed.**

 ### hasFilter($callable)

-`hasFilter` method verifies if a `$callable` filter is already registered
+`hasFilter` method checks if the filter function is already registered

 ### clearFilter()